top of page

 Conservation Grazing at Conford Moor

-It was with great excitement that at the end of May 2023, three Longhorn cattle were released onto Conford Moor, seeing the return of conservation grazing to the site for the first time in around 70 years.
+Longhorn cattle started grazing on Conford Moor during May 2023, seeing the return of conservation grazing to the site for the first time in around 70 years.

 Conford Moor is made up of areas of fen, wet heathland, acid grassland and stands of ancient alder carr.
 Due to the hydrology and geology of the land and its historic management, it is a site of great ecological interest.